3MAH/simcoon/docs/continuum_mechanics/functions/doc_rotation.rst

 ====================

 The rotation library provides comprehensive tools for 3D rotations in continuum mechanics.
-Simcoon 2.0 introduces a powerful ``Rotation`` class alongside the existing rotation functions.
+The ``Rotation`` class provides a powerful object-oriented interface for all rotation operations.

 .. contents:: Contents
    :local: